Training Dachshunds - Keys To Stop Their Bad Behavior

 Most dog owners could find his approach easier, especially when they see him do the actual training and how the dog responds to his training.

-However, one area I found I disagree with is that he doesn't use treats as rewards and instead just praise and petting.
-It is a scientific fact that dogs will work harder for treats over praise and petting.
-Organizations like the AVSAB, APDT, and PPG agree with treats for training.
+However, one area I found I disagree with is that he doesn't use treats as rewards and instead just praises and petting.

 Yes, dogs like praise and petting and some dogs will work for that.
 However, for most dogs the treat is the preferred choice for training.
 Thus, training will be a lot easier and quicker with treats in addition to praise and petting.